priscamwende/Credit-Risk-Modelling-Project/README.md

 This helped prevent information from the validation set from influencing the model training process.

-#### 6. Five-Fold Stratified Cross-Validation
+#### 6. Three-Fold Stratified Cross-Validation

-After the initial model comparison, the strongest candidate models were evaluated using **five-fold Stratified Cross-Validation**.
+After the initial model comparison, the strongest candidate models were evaluated using **three-fold Stratified Cross-Validation**.

 The purpose was to determine whether the initial results were stable across different subsets of the data.